coderserdar/PdfCombiner/README.md

 ![GitHub stars](https://img.shields.io/github/stars/coderserdar/PdfCombiner?style=social) ![GitHub forks](https://img.shields.io/github/forks/coderserdar/PdfCombiner?style=social) ![GitHub watchers](https://img.shields.io/github/watchers/coderserdar/PdfCombiner?style=social) ![GitHub repo size](https://img.shields.io/github/repo-size/coderserdar/PdfCombiner?style=plastic) ![GitHub language count](https://img.shields.io/github/languages/count/coderserdar/PdfCombiner?style=plastic) ![GitHub top language](https://img.shields.io/github/languages/top/coderserdar/PdfCombiner?style=plastic) ![GitHub last commit](https://img.shields.io/github/last-commit/coderserdar/PdfCombiner?color=red&style=plastic)

 This is a **Windows Form** app which is used to combine multiple **PDF** files in a single PDF file where you locate it with the app.
 I use both [iTextSharp](https://www.nuget.org/packages/iTextSharp/) and [PdfSharp](http://www.pdfsharp.net) *NuGet* packages.
-You can prefer 1 of 2 options to combine your PDF files.
+You can prefer both options to combine your PDF files.
 I tested this app a lot, but if you test and send me issues I will be so appreciated to you.
 This app is written in **C#** programming language and in **Visual Studio 2017**.